 The Sonatype IQ Server requires that each component considered "matched" have a GAV recognized by the Sonatype IQ Server.
 These matches can be exact or similar.
 When a component has no GAV, it is considered "unknown" to the Sonatype IQ Server.
 This is important, because you should know every component that exists in your applications.

 However, a situation arises where components are identified as proprietary (based on your proprietary component configuration), yet still remain unknown.
-This is because they haven’t been given a GAV, something the Nexus IQ Server needs to truly consider a component "matched".
+This is because they haven’t been given a GAV, something the Sonatype IQ Server needs to truly consider a component "matched".

 While some organizations choose to do so, it is not necessary for you to claim every component.
 This can be handled by policy.
-If you are using the Sonatype Sample polices, it’s already included for you in the "Unknown" policy.
+If you are using the Sonatype reference polices, it’s already included for you in the "Unknown" policy.